So what are the effects of augmented reality on users?

 Smartphones reduce the level of connectedness both for you and the one you are listening to.
 You are too distracted to follow and in no time the other partner will become too angry to continue.

-Related: 3 Latest Gadgets that are Changing The WorldOpens in a new tab.
+Related: 3 Latest Gadgets that are Changing The World

 Effect on Social Life

-In a recent study led by Jeremy N Bailenson from Stanford University, researchersOpens in a new tab. examined the effect of AR on its users during interactions with another partner who is not using AR.
+In a recent study led by Jeremy N Bailenson from Stanford University, researchers examined the effect of AR on its users during interactions with another partner who is not using AR.

 Results published at the end of the study showed that using an AR headset when having a conversation may be a bad idea.
 Nevertheless, this depends on the kind of interaction you are having.